gregr/ina/nscheme/README.md

 # nScheme

+This is a nonstandard Scheme implementation.

 ## Deviations from Scheme

 * Strings, pairs, and vectors are immutable
   * Mutable vectors (i.e., mvectors) are a distinct type of data
 * Booleans, null, symbols, procedures, and mvectors do have stable identities
   * i.e., using `eq?` is always the same as using `equal?`
-  * Numbers, characters, strings, pairs, and vectors are not guaranteed to have a stable identity
+  * Numbers, strings, pairs, and vectors are not guaranteed to have a stable identity
     * i.e., result of `eq?` is somewhat unpredictable
     * `eqv?` is predictable for numbers and characters